geetikatokhi/university-rankings/README.md

 # university-rankings

-A data analysis project that summarizes the data of uniiversity rankings and various parameters influencing it.
+A data analysis project that summarizes the data of university rankings and various parameters influencing it.